A guide to the 'Tudor Reporting Cycle'...

 As the academic year draws to a close, the teachers will discuss information about how the child has responded to the learning opportunities during the year.
 Any key end of year assessment results will also be shared.
 Furthermore, parents will also be given an end of year report which will highlight the key achievements of their child as well as attainment and progress headlines from the year.

-Please look at the 'End of Year Report' example that is attached below.
+Please look at the 'End of Year Report' example that is attached at the bottom of this report.
 This is a 'fictitious' example fo a child in year 6 who has had a very positive year!

 Understanding the Assessment Steps

 'Teachers are making good use of their handbook for assessment to support the curriculum planning... they know precisely what pupils already understand...they can plan for what they need to learn next.'
-(Ofsted, March 2017)
+(Ofsted)

 Each band 'number' relates to the national expectation for that year.
 Each band is also subdivided into: